Boundary Layer Estimates in Stochastic Homogenization: Argument for Proposition : Bound for expectation of weighted average of the boundary layer

-Treating the first term on the right-hand side of \eqref{M:Num:020} is a simple matter of using the H\"older inequality and the energy estimate applied to a differentiated form of \eqref{Definitionh_hom}:
+Treating the first term on the right-hand side of \eqref{M:Num:020} is a simple matter of using the H\"older inequality and the energy estimate applied to a differentiated form of~\eqref{Definitionh_hom}:

-In order to handle the second term on the right-hand side of \eqref{M:Num:020} we notice that, denoting by $\bar{G}^*$ the Green's function associated with the operator $-\nabla \cdot \bar{a}^* \nabla$ and letting $\Sym$ be the matrix associated with the reflection with respect to $\partial \Hd$, \textit{i.e.}
+In order to handle the second term the right-hand side of \eqref{M:Num:020} we first consider the case that $\bar a^\transpose$ is a multiple of the identity matrix.
+We notice that, denoting by $\bar{G}^*$ the Green's function associated with the operator $-\nabla \cdot \bar{a}^* \nabla$ and letting $\Sym$ be the matrix associated with the reflection with respect to $\partial \Hd$, \ie

 we can write

 Using this in combination with the classical estimates on the homogenized Green function $\bar{G}^*$ and its derivatives yields the following bound for $x \notin \supp(g)$ and $k \in \mathbb{N}_0$: